Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Introduction

-\emph{Introduction.}-- Game theory is the study of human conflict and cooperation within a competitive situation.
-It has been widely used in various social and behavioral sciences, {\it e.g.}, economics \cite{Gibbons'1992}, political sciences \cite{Ordeshook'1986}, biological phenomena \cite{Colman'1995}, as well as logic, computer science, and psychology \cite{Osborne'2003}.
-More formally, game theory is a mathematical study of strategic decision making among interacting decision makers.
+Game theory is the study of human conflict and cooperation within a competitive situation.
+It has been widely used in various social and behavioral sciences, {\it e.g.}, economics \citep{Gibbons:1992}, political sciences \citep{Ordeshook:1986}, biological phenomena \citep{Colman:1995}, as well as logic, computer science, and psychology \citep{Osborne:2003}.
+More formally, it is a mathematical study of strategic decision making among interacting decision makers.
 Each decision maker is considered as a player with a set of possible actions and each one has preference over certain actions.
-Mathematically such preference can be modeled by associating some payoff with each of the action.
-First systematic study of preferences over different possible actions was discussed by von Neumann and Morgenstern \cite{Neumann'1944}.
-Then J. Nash introduced the seminal concept-- the concept of {\it Nash equilibrium} \cite{Nash'1950}.
+Such preference can be modeled mathematically by associating some payoff with each of the action.
+First systematic study of preferences over different possible actions was discussed by von Neumann and Morgenstern \citep{Neumann:1944}.
+Then J. Nash introduced the seminal concept-- the concept of {\it Nash equilibrium} \citep{Nash:1950,Nash:1951}.
 He also proved that for any game, with finite number of actions for each player, there will always be a mixed strategy Nash equilibrium.
-Later, Harsanyi introduced the notion of Bayesian games or games of incomplete information where each player have some private information unknown to other players \cite{Harsanyi'1967}.
-In such a Bayesian scenario Aumann proved that the proper notion of equilibrium is not the ordinary mixed strategy Nash equilibrium but a more general -- {\it correlated equilibrium} \cite{Aumann'1974}.
-A correlated equilibrium can be achieved by some correlated strategy with correlation given to the players as common advice by some referee.
-Psychology of the players participating in a game is also an important component in the study of game theory \cite{Rabin'1991}.
+Later, Harsanyi introduced the notion of Bayesian games where each player has some private information unknown to other players \citep{Harsanyi:1967a,Harsanyi:1967b,Harsanyi:1967c}.
+In such a Bayesian scenario Aumann proved that the proper notion of equilibrium is not the ordinary mixed strategy Nash equilibrium but a more general -- {\it correlated equilibrium} \citep{Aumann:1974}.
+A correlated equilibrium can be achieved by some correlated strategy where correlation is given to the players as common advice by some referee.
+Later it has been further established that psychology of the participating players is also an important component in the study of game theory \citep{Rabin:1991}.
 Psychological evidence shows that rather than pursuing solely their own payoffs, players may also consider additional social goals.
 Such social behavior of the players may result different types of `fairness equilibrium' solution.
-One such concept is {\it social welfare solution} (SWS) where the players try to maximize sum of their payoffs \cite{Binmore'1998}.
+One such concept is {\it social welfare solution} (SWS) where the players try to maximize sum of their payoffs \citep{Binmore:1998}.